What Does Brain Fog Feel Like?

 Trouble with Multitasking

-When defining brain fog, it has been described as having a hard time multitasking and requiring more time to perform tasks efficiently.
+When defining brain fog, it has been described as having difficulty multitasking and requiring more time to perform tasks efficiently.

 Comorbid conditions refer to health conditions that tend to happen together because they share some common root causes.